 How To Grow Dill

-Now that you know a bit more about dill, let’s take a look at how you can grow it for yourself.
-Its needle-like leaves are very fragrant and the dill plant blooms tiny yellow flowers.
-It loves full sun and it will even self-seed if left to grow on its own.
-It’s also a hardy herb so it can hold up to less-than-perfect conditions, usually.
+Now that you know a bit more about Dill, let’s take a look at how you can grow it for yourself.
+Its needle-like leaves are very fragrant, and the dill plant blooms with tiny yellow flowers.
+It loves full sun and will even self-seed if left to grow on its own.
+It’s also a hardy herb, so it can usually hold up to less-than-perfect conditions.

-A biennial herb that is usually grown as an annual, dill thrives in a cooler climate.
-Try sowing it earlier in the year, when the nights are cooler and the soil a bit moister.
+Dill is a biennial herb usually grown as an annual.
+It thrives in a cooler climate.
+Try sowing it earlier in the year when the nights are cooler, and the soil is moist.

 Dill reseeds itself, so once you plant it you’re all set.
-All you need to do is wait for it to grow in and then take what you need.
+You only need to wait for it to grow and then take what you need.

 If you are planting dill for the first time, you can do it any time after the last frost.
-You can plant the seeds in rows that are 16 to 18 inches apart, and about 1/4 inch deep.
+You can plant the seeds in rows 16 to 18 inches apart and about 1/4 inch deep.
 But we never bothered with that.
 We just scattered the seeds on one of our raised beds and lightly raked a bit of soil over.

 That was probably 10 years ago.
 Since then, we’ve been enjoying free dill that reseeds itself year after year.